 12.)
 Live out Under the Tuscan Sun

 Florence is situated in one of the most breathtaking countryside’s in Italy known as Tuscany.
-It’s easily the most well-known region of Italy and famed for its wine and food featured in a countless number of films and books.
+It’s easily the most well-known region of Italy and famed for its wine and food featured in a countless number of travel films and books.

 Tuscany is known for rolling green hills and lush farmlands that produce some of the best produce anywhere in Italy.
 One of the best ways to explore Tuscany is to base yourself in Florence and do day trips around the region.